 Your Guide to the Exciting World of Connected TV Terms

-Connected TV is currently one of the fastest growing channels in advertising — and it’s not surprising.
+Connected TV is currently one of the fastest-growing channels in advertising — and it’s not surprising.
 Connected TV ads are an effective way of reaching your target audience; they’re highly targeted, unskippable, trackable, brand-safe ads that are guaranteed to make an impact.
-They provide a broadcast-quality ad experience, without the drawbacks of the ‘throw it against the wall and hope it sticks’ approach of traditional TV advertising.
+They provide a broadcast-quality ad experience, without the drawbacks of the ‘throw it against the wall and hope it sticks’ approach of linear TV advertising.

 With a pedigree like that, it’s no big surprise to see that Connected TV ads are becoming a mainstay of many brands’ marketing mix.
 That means if you want to keep up, you’re going to have to get up to speed with the ins and outs of Connected TV.

-Let’s start with the basics — the terminology.
-After all, if you’re going to be advertising on Connected TV, you better know what people are talking about when they start dropping three letter combos like OTT, VOD, and GRP.
+Let’s start with the basics — the terminology and definitions of the TV media buying space.
+After all, if you’re using Connected TV advertising, you better know what people are talking about when they start dropping three-letter combos like OTT, VOD, and GRP.
 And understanding the distinctions between Programmatic TV, Advanced TV, and Addressable TV can make all the difference in becoming an expert on the digital TV landscape.
-We first created this list early last year, and there’s been a lot of updates in both the industry and terminology.
+We first created this glossary early last year, and there’s been a lot of updates in both the industry and terminology.
 So check out our new and improved Connected TV Terminology guide, making sure to pay special attention to terms with the (updated) indicator, which suggests a new term or updated content for you to learn.

 Before we get into the terminology, we thought you might like to have a baseline definition for Connected TV to get you started.

-We start with some terms you may have heard when people discuss Connected TV as a whole.
-Because it’s still relatively new, there are a couple competing labels that have cropped up.
+We start with some terms you may have heard when people discuss Connected TV / Performance TV as a whole.
+Because it’s still relatively new, there are a couple of competing labels that have cropped up.
 Rest assured, they mean the exact same thing.